tinelix/OpenDSS/README.md

 ### Linux

-To build the program in Linux or UNIX-like operating system, use the commands below:
+To build the program on a Linux or UNIX-like operating system, download the source code of the required libraries and run the commands below:

 ```sh
 # Set enviroment variables for CroconTUI and OpenDSE include directories...